 There are many different types of therapy, and most mental health professionals are trained in several.
-Depending on the reasons behind seeking therapy, you may want to look for someone who specializes in one kind of therapy over another.
+Depending on your reasons for seeking therapy, you may want to look for someone who specializes in one kind over another.

 A broad look at the different forms of therapy can give you an idea of the type of therapy you may need, and the expertise and experience to look for in a potential therapist.
 Keep in mind that the line between some types of therapy is faint.
 Many approaches overlap with similar theories at their core but differ in how they approach treatment.

-These two similar-sounding therapies trace their roots to a similar source, but differ in timetable and methods.
-The most famous, and one of the founding practitioners of psychoanalysis, was Sigmund Freud.
+These two similar-sounding therapies have similar roots, but differ in timetable and methods.
+The most famous, psychoanalysis, claims Sigmund Freud as one of its founding practitioners.
 He delved into the influence of subconscious thoughts and repressed feelings.

 Though psychoanalysis has evolved, its method still involves exploring dreams, fantasies, and past traumas to help the person talk through issues they face in the present.

-Psychoanalysis is both a theory for understanding people and their behavior and a method of treatment.
+Psychoanalysis is both a theory for understanding people and their behavior as well as a method of treatment.
 The process depends on a close relationship between the therapist and patient, so psychoanalysis tends to be a long-term form of therapy that can last several years.

-The process involves patients talking freely with the therapist who searches for and analyzes unconscious motivations and potential meanings.
+In psychoanalysis, patients talk freely with the therapist who searches for and analyzes unconscious motivations and potential meanings.
 Childhood relationships and experiences are an important part of this therapy practice.

-The therapist makes connections from childhood and the past to current behaviors, thought patterns, and fears that the patient might want to change.
+The therapist finds connections between childhood and the past to current behaviors, thought patterns, and fears that the patient might want to change.
 Psychoanalysis may require multiple sessions per week and should only be practiced by a certified psychoanalyst.

 Psychodynamic therapy uses psychoanalytic theory as a foundation for understanding the mind.
-However, it’s designed for shorter-term treatment that lasts a few months versus the years that psychoanalysis may take.
+However, it’s designed for shorter-term treatment that lasts a few months.

 This method connects current thought patterns and past experiences.
 Then the therapist helps you explore how you can develop self-awareness to gain control over thoughts and actions.
 Psychodynamic therapy focuses more on problem-solving, whereas psychoanalysis is built on understanding one’s self.
 These types of therapy are often used to treat: